 The FIPs provide a common set of values, which is necessary as data flows from one country to another at the speed of light.
 The FIPs provide a benchmark for industry, advocates, and policymakers to analyze new technologies.
-Privacy as a general concept is vague and messy.
+Privacy as a general concept is vague and understanding the stakes depends on a full account of the context at hand.
 But the FIPs are a little more concrete.
 This clarity gives everyone a more useful litmus test for determining whether companies are being responsible with people's data.
 In short, the FIPs are invaluable for the modern world.